Why do turbochargers fail?

 - Prolonged engine idling can create a vacuum with the turbine

 - Hard acceleration from cold will not give the oil time to circulate, causing oil starvation to the turbo and engine bearings.

 - Hot engine shutdown can cause carbon build-up in the turbo, leading to bearing failure.

-- Revving the engine beyond its safe limit can cause the turbo to overspeed and overboost the engine, and to suffer oil starvation.
+- Particularly in commercial vehicles such as on-highway trucks, revving the engine beyond its safe limit can cause the turbo to overspeed and over boost the engine (this can also happen in naturally aspirated engines as well), and to suffer oil starvation.

 A reconditioned unit would have to use non-original parts without correct calibration, resulting in:

 - The expense of fitting another ‘new’ turbocharger